MikkoVasankari/dev-ansible/README.md

 # dev-ansible
-Ansible playbook and plays to create my development tools
+Ansible playbook and plays to install development tools that I use.

 To run use
 ```